Ulysses (1967 film)

 Ulysses is a 1967 drama film based on James Joyce's 1922 novel Ulysses.
 It concerns the meeting of two Irishmen, Leopold Bloom and Stephen Dedalus, in 1904 Dublin.

 Starring Milo O'Shea as Leopold Bloom, Barbara Jefford as Molly Bloom, Maurice Roëves as Stephen Dedalus, and T. P. McKenna as Buck Mulligan, it was adapted by Fred Haines and Joseph Strick and directed by Strick.
 Haines and Strick shared nomination for the Academy Award for Best Adapted Screenplay.

 Plot

-The movie follows a day in the life of advertising agent Leopold Bloom and young teacher Stephen Dedalus in Dublin on The 16th of June, 1904, intertwining their stories with the epic tale of Odysseus's wanderings.
+The movie follows a day in the life of advertising agent Leopold Bloom and young teacher Stephen Dedalus in Dublin on June 16, 1904, intertwining their stories with the epic tale of Odysseus's wanderings.

 Cast

 The large number of characters in the novel is reflected in the large cast of the film.
 The cast, in order of credit: